 When do stage 4 bedsores occur?

-If left untreated, bedsores will develop from small skin lesions into massive areas of deteriorated skin, often leading to life-threatening infection.
+If left untreated, bedsores will develop from small skin lesions into massive areas of deteriorated skin, often leading to life-threatening infections.
 The four stages of bedsores develop as follows:

 Are hospitals and nursing homes responsible for stage 4 bedsores occurring in their patients?